geekau/mediastack-guide/docs/preparation/setting-up-folders.md

-# Docker Filesystems and Folders
+# Setting Up Application and Media Folders

 ## Set up all of the folders / subfolders:
 The commands suit the folders defined above in your ENV file for `FOLDER_FOR_CONFIGS` and `FOLDER_FOR_MEDIA`.